Syria–Turkey relations: Post-Assad regime relations

-Following the end of Assad's regime in early December 2024, Turkish intelligence chief Ibrahim Kalin met with Ahmed al-Sharaa, leader of the Hay'at Tahrir al-Sham, and caretaker prime minister Mohammad al-Bashir in Damascus.
-Turkey reopened its embassy in Syria on 15 December, after it was closed down for the last 12 years.
-A week later, on 22 December, Turkey's Foreign Minister Hakan Fidan held a meeting with Ahmed al-Sharaa in Damascus to support the transitional government.
+Following the end of Assad's regime on 8 December 2024, Turkish intelligence chief Ibrahim Kalin met with Ahmed al-Sharaa, leader of the Hay'at Tahrir al-Sham, and caretaker prime minister Mohammad al-Bashir in Damascus.
+Turkey reopened its embassy in Syria on 14 December, after it was closed down for the last 12 years, with Burhan Köroğlu taking charge as Turkish chargé d'affaires en pied in Syria until the appointment of an ambassador.
+On 22 December, Turkey's Foreign Minister Hakan Fidan held a meeting with Ahmed al-Sharaa in Damascus to support the transitional government.

 In early January 2025, Ahmed al-Sharaa mentioned that Syria would establish strategic relations with Turkey in the future.
-On 15 January, Turkish Airlines stated it will resume flights to Damascus on the 23rd of the same month.
+On 15 January, Turkish Airlines stated it will resume flights to Damascus on the 23 January.
 On 4 February, al-Sharaa visited Turkey as his second foreign visit and met with President Recep Tayyip Erdoğan.
 Al-Sharaa said in his statement that Syria is considering establishing a defense pact with Türkiye, which would include military bases to be established by the Turkish army in Syria.
-On August 2, 2025 it was reported that Turkey began supplying gas to Syria by the Kilis Aleppo pipeline.
+On 2 August 2025, it was reported that Turkey began supplying gas to Syria by the Kilis Aleppo pipeline.

+On 19 November 2025, Nuh Yılmaz was appointed the Turkish ambassador to Syria, commencing his duties on 22 December 2025, and replacing Burhan Köroğlu, who had served as chargé d'affaires en pied.

+The Syrian government's liberalisation of trade resulted in increasing dependence on Turkey, as Syrian imports from Turkey rose 60% from 2024 while Syrian exports to Turkey declined by half.
+This has resulted in industrialists in Syria expressing frustration at the government over a growing trade deficit with Turkey.
+Turkey also developed its influence within the Syrian military post-Assad.
+After the integration of the Turkish auxiliary force of the Syrian National Army into the Syrian Army, Turkey signalled that it expected its influence to be preserved within the emerging Syrian military structure by facilitating the appointment of SNA to high-profile positions.